ChristinaTan0704/mapf-lns-benchmark/docs/svm.md

 # Parameter Setup for Benchmark Result
-To get the benchmark results for Orig-SVM and Our-SVM, please set the value of each parameter as follow:
+To obtain the benchmark results for Orig-SVM and Our-SVM, configure each parameter as specified below:

 ## Training Configuration